nithin-jella/Multi-Agent-System-for-Proactive-Mental-Wellness/README.md

 ### 3.1 Covert Screening Approach

-UGM-AICare implements a **covert mental health screening system** that passively extracts psychological indicators from natural conversation.
+Multi-Agent System for Proactive Mental Wellness  implements a **covert mental health screening system** that passively extracts psychological indicators from natural conversation.
 Users are not aware they are being screened, which reduces social desirability bias and captures authentic mental states.

 The STA agent performs dual analysis on every message: